cysec-notes/cybersecurity-journey/Google_Cybersecurity_Professional_Certificate/Assets, Threats, and Vulnerabilities/module_1.md

 Asset inventory, a catalog of assets that need to be protected.

 Asset classification is the practice of labeling assets based on the sensitivity and importance to an organization.

 Level of Asset Classificication:
 1. public - can be shared with anyone.
 2. internal-only - can be shared with anyone in the organization but should not be shared outside of it.
 3. confidential, - should only be accessed by those working on a specific project.
 4. restricted - are typically highly sensitive and must be protected.

-Data is information that is translated, processed, or stored by a computer.
+**Data** is information that is translated, processed, or stored by a computer.
-Data in use is data being accessed by one or more users.
+1. **Data in use** is data being accessed by one or more users.
-Data in transit is data traveling from one point to another.
+2. **Data in transit** is data traveling from one point to another.
-Data at rest is data not currently being accessed.
+3. **Data at rest** is data not currently being accessed.

 Information security, or InfoSec, is the practice of keeping data in all states away from unauthorized users.

 Security plans consist of three basic elements: policies, standards, and procedures.
-A policy in security is a set of rules that reduce risk and protects information. standards are references that inform how to set policies.
+A policy in security is a set of rules that reduce risk and protects information.
+Standards are references that inform how to set policies.
 Procedures are step-by-step instructions to perform a specific security task.

 Compliance is the process of adhering to internal standards and external regulations.
 Fines, penalties, and lawsuits are other reasons.

 Regulations are rules set by a government or other authority to control the way something is done.

 The NIST Cybersecurity Framework is a voluntary framework that consists of standards, guidelines, and best practices to manage cybersecurity risk.